bonitasoft/bonita-doc/md/data-handling-overview.md

 In a BPM-based application, use:

 * [Business variables](define-and-deploy-the-bdm.md) for information that:
-  * is mostly used by Bonita BPM
+  * is mostly used by Bonita
   * has meaning after a process instance is archived
   * is used at several places in the process
   * is read by a process to orientate its flow